clarencechanxy/Aboutme/README.md

 # My journey in Crypto

 My journey in crypto started with buying some Bitcoin and Ethereum in 2017.
 However it got serious 2021 when a friend introduced me to the world of DeFi and alt coins.
-I went down the rabbit hole of projects like Theta, Luna, Ziliqa, Secret, Thorchain, FTM.I started yield farming, getting into NFTs, and now its a dream of mine to utilise web3 and innovate within my passions in entertainment and business development.
+I went down the rabbit hole of projects like Theta, Luna, Ziliqa, Secret, Thorchain, FTM.
+I started yield farming, getting into NFTs, and now its a dream of mine to utilise web3 and innovate within my passions in entertainment and business development.

 So far web3 projects I'm got involved in: